EtiennePASSOT/SQA-assignment-group9/README.md

 **Checklists for code reviews**

 It is important to address this point in the coding review section because this tool can also be used for code reviews.
 You can write down all the points to be discussed, the important things to check.
 Once a task is done, just check the corresponding box.
-It's also a tool that will free space in its memory and allow us to concentrate on the essential tasks in the work.
+It's also a tool that will free space in our memory and allow us to concentrate on the essential tasks in the work.
 In fact, instead of keeping in the corner of our head all the tasks we have to do, we write them down as we think about them and thus free up space in our brain to concentrate at best.

 **Checklists Tools**